Charles Edward Pogue: Career

 Pogue began writing plays and screenplays after moving to Los Angeles, California.
 He has worked in the science fiction, fantasy, horror, and thriller genres, and he has also scripted several Sherlock Holmes adaptations: The Hound of the Baskervilles, The Sign of Four, and Hands of a Murderer.
 His most well-known work to date is probably the acclaimed 1986 remake of The Fly; he provided the initial drafts, though his work was heavily rewritten by David Cronenberg, the film's director.

 He has expressed his disappointment with the films that were made from his screenplays for Dragonheart and Kull the Conqueror, saying that they were ruined by studio interference.
-Whereas he believes that his most satisfying achievement was The Hound of the Baskervilles.
+He has stated that he believes that his most satisfying achievement was The Hound of the Baskervilles.

 Pogue is also a renowned actor in regional theater who has worked onstage with such stars as Charlton Heston, Jeremy Brett, Cyd Charisse, Martha Raye and Deanna Dunagan.

 From 1997 to 2001, Pogue served on the board of directors of the Writers Guild of America, West.

 Pogue and his wife Julieanne Beasley reside in Georgetown, Kentucky.
-They are both very active in theatre productions and he frequently works with the Actors Guild of Lexington in Lexington, Kentucky.
+They are both active in theatre productions and he frequently works with the Actors Guild of Lexington in Lexington, Kentucky.